 - Surfshark Best budget option for Australia.
 This quick and easy to use VPN allows any number of connections and unblocks a huge range of services.

 - ExpressVPN Servers in 94 countries, all optimized for speed.
 Offers a wide range of security features and strong unblocking abilities.

 - CyberGhost Another low-cost option.
 Easy-to-use option with blazing fast servers and the ability to unblock Netflix and other streaming sites.

-- IPVanish Plenty of fast servers to choose from, no logs, and torrent-friendly.
+- IPVanish Plenty of fast server locations to choose from, no logs policy, and torrent-friendly.